amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 one cooperative block per output, and very large widths use multiple independent component blocks per output.
 All tiled backends accumulate and finalize in FP32 and require no stamped dynamic workspace.

-Dense reduction rank is dynamic.
-Only the disjoint-axis fallback packs dimensions, strides, and axis lists into a rank-sized GPU metadata tensor while stamping.
+Dense reduction rank is dynamic. `ComposedDense` value reductions do not stamp logical-index metadata; all child reductions and their First/Intermediate/Final semantics are fully planned while stamping and `run()` launches them consecutively on the caller stream with no host synchronization, allocation, or runtime planning.
+Only the remaining genuinely irregular-view fallback packs dimensions, strides, and axis lists into a rank-sized GPU metadata tensor while stamping.
 There is no cuDNN-derived rank-8 limit; the only representation bound is that axis identifiers are `uint32_t`.

-Value reductions support sum, product, mean, min, max, L1 norm, and L2 norm.
+Value reductions support sum, product, mean, min, max, L1 norm, L2 norm, and sum-of-squares.
 Dense argmin/argmax use the same geometry
 classification: device-wide and physically contiguous domains remain on CUB, genuinely disjoint axes retain the logical index fallback, and contiguous middle-axis reductions use Thor's tiled backend.
 The ARG tiled backend keeps FP32 values paired with local reduction-row indices, normally using UINT32 candidate indices even for UINT64 outputs and promoting